 The NOVAC DOAS scanner is used to scan the sky from horizon to horizon, scanning a cross-section of the volcanic plume if it is overhead.
 The scanner is assembled from a number of individual components.

 Coming from the spectrometer, one or two optical fibers end in the focal plane of a simple telescope.
 The telescope contains an optical bandpass filter that only transmits UV wavelengths, filtering out visible and infrared radiation (very little visible light is let through, so it’s more or less impossible to look through the telescope).
-A quartz lens defines a relatively narrow field of view, which can be approximated as a single beam.
+A quartz lens defines a relatively narrow field of view of about 0.6 (11 mrad), which can be approximated as a single beam.

 The telescope is pointed at a scanning element.
 This is either a mirror or a prism, depending on whether the scanner is a ‘cone’ or ‘flat’ scanner.
 A flat scanner has a 90 degree scan angle and scans from one horizon to the other passing through the zenith.
 Flat scanners use a prism to deflect the light into the telescope.
 Cone scanners have a 60 degree scan angle and therefore surround the volcano a bit during the scan.
 They never pass through zenith, but rather define a cone around the volcano.
 The cone scanners use a mirror to deflect light into the telescope.
 There are also two types of scanner hoods, and the correct one needs to be employed for each type of scanner (see images below).
+The hood rotates together with the mirror or prism, thus light is transmitted through a quartz window in the hood that is always aligned with the internal mirror (prism).

 If the plume is located overhead, wind measurements can be made by using a ‘dual-beam’ scanner.
 (Though this mode of operation is currently not functional in the instrument version 3 (MOXA), we hope to restore this functionality soon).
 Dual-beam scanners use two fibers leading to an SD2000 double spectrometer.
-During normal scanning operation, only one spectrometer channel (typically the Master channel) is used, if the conditions are right for a wind measurement, the second spectrometer channel (Slave) is also used.
-The only difference between single and dual beam scanners is that the instrument uses two fiber optics cables, and therefore the telescope has two holes that accept the fiber ends (see pictures below).
+During normal scanning operation, only one spectrometer channel (typically the Master channel) is used; if the conditions are right for a wind measurement, the second spectrometer channel (Slave) is also used.
+The main difference between single and dual beam scanners is that the instrument uses two fiber optics cables, and therefore the telescope has two holes that accept the fiber ends (see pictures below).
+Dual-beam scanners are by default flat.

 When the instrument is powered on, the computer does not know in which direction the scanner is pointing.
 Therefore, the first thing that the scanner does is find its ‘home’ position.
 This position is defined by a small reference switch inside the scanner.
 When the scanner is powered off, it can be rotated by hand.
 You should be able to hear a little ‘click’ when the scanner passes through the reference switch.
 Once this switch is reached, the computer knows the scanner is at ‘home’ and the measurements can begin.
 In the past, the reference switch has sometimes come loose.
 If this happens, the instrument will no longer be able to find ‘home’, and no measurements will be made.
 Check to ensure that the reference switch is activated properly.
+If not, the scanner hood should be removed, the four screws holding the stepper motor plate taken out and the switch adjusted as close as possible to the motor axis to ensure proper contact with the motor switch.